RMSabe/RaspberryPi3B_baremetal/kernel1/v1.0/readme.txt

 run "arm-none-eabi-objcopy -O binary kernel.elf kernel7.img" to convert the ELF executable to raw binary.
 Notice: raw binary file must be named "kernel7.img".
 Just in case, I left a "build.sh" file to help.

-When loading the code, I few boot binaries will be needed to load and run the kernel.
+When loading the code, a few boot binaries will be needed to load and run the kernel.
 These binaries can be found on the Raspberry Pi GitHub repo.
 More specifically in this path: https://github.com/raspberrypi/firmware/tree/master/boot/